Market overview: Financial markets falter

 Price/earnings ratio

 The graphic shows the price/earnings ratio (P/E ratio) for the stock markets in Switzerland, worldwide and in emerging markets since 2000.
-The P/E ratios of the three markets have declined considerably since summer 2020, thanks to rising corporate earnings and falling equity prices during the first half of 2022.
-Earnings are now increasingly in decline.
-P/E ratios increased again slightly in 2023 along with rising share prices.
+The P/E ratios of the three markets have declined considerably since summer 2020, thanks to rising corporate earnings and falling equity prices.
+However, P/E ratios have increasingly recovered since the end of 2022 thanks to higher equity prices.

 Source: SIX, MSCI